No. 2 Ohio State beats No. 10 Michigan 56-27 for record run

 Dobbins, who ran 211 yards on 31 carries, scored to put Ohio State ahead 7-6 midway through the first quarter.

-Fields, who was 14 of 25 for 302 yards and overcame an apparent left knee injury, connected on a 57-yard touchdown pass to Chris Olave late in the first quarter.
+Fields, who was 14 of 25 for 302 yards, connected on a 57-yard touchdown pass to Chris Olave late in the first quarter.

 Michigan answered with Shea Patterson’s 25-yard TD pass to Donovan Peoples-Jones to pull within a point later in the opening quarter and couldn’t get closer.